 Introduction

 Second language acquisition researchers have studied the notion of planning with reference to different theories; One of these models is the “computational model”(Lantolf ,1996 ), which is based on an analogy between the human mind and a computer by which human being possesses limited capacity in terms of the amount of information that can process from input to output.
 These limits can lead language learners to prioritize one aspect of language over another.
 Levelt’s (1989) model of speech production, on the other hand, considers speakers as complex information processors who are capable of translating intention, thought, and feeling into articulated speech.
-This model identifies three autonomous processing stages in language production: (1) conceptualizing the message, (2) formulating the language representation, and (3) articulating the message.
+Three categories of autonomous processing in language production are established by this model: (a) message conceptualization, (b) formulation of language representation, and (c) message articulation.

 Over the last 20 years, the majority of studies on task planning have been concerned with L2 learners’ oral production (Bygate, 2001; Ellis, 2003; Mojavezi, 2014).
 We have learned a great deal about how the opportunity to plan before or during a task may improve some aspects of L2 speech.
 However, we have little knowledge about what L2 learners actually do to plan for a task.
 In the meantime, there is currently a hot debate between Skehan’s trade-off hypothesis (1998) and Robinson’s (2001, 2007) cognition hypothesis and all of the studies which have tested these two hypotheses and have tried to falsify one of them have focused on oral performance.
 This study tries to shed light on the effect of pre-task instruction and task rehearsal on writing ability.
 In other words, an important goal of this study would be to see which hypothesis (cognition or trade-off) is more consistent with the data which will be obtained in an EFL context.